speechbrain/speechbrain/README.md

 # Key features

 ### Feature extraction and augmentation
-SpeechBrain provides efficient and GPU-friendly speech augmentation pipelines and acoustic feature extraction, normalisation that can be used on-the-fly during your experiment.
+SpeechBrain provides efficient and GPU-friendly speech augmentation pipelines and acoustic feature extraction:
+- On-the-fly and fully-differentiable acoustic features extraction: filter banks can be learnt.
+This also simplify the training pipeline as speech augmentation can be performed on-the-fly.
+This facilitate the integration of fully end-to-end encoders directly dealing with the raw waveform.
+- On-the-fly features normalisation (global, sentence, bath or speaker level).
+- On-the-fly environmental corruptions based on noise, reverberation and babble for robust model training.
+- On-the-fly frequency domain and time domain SpecAugment.

 ### Speech recognition